-Doctor of Business Administration Core Course Requirements - 60 Credit Hours
+Doctor of Business Administration Core Required Courses - 60 Credit Hours

+Students are required to complete the following courses by the end of year one (1) - 19.5 Credit Hours Total

-Year 1 - Complete the following Courses 19.5 Credit Hours BUS 700 Leadership and Creative Solutions Implementation 3 credit hours BUS 705 Management Strategy, Planning and Implementation 3 credit hours BUS 710 Financial Risk in Business 3 credit hours BUS 720 Marketing Strategy & Consumer Behavior 3 credit hours RES 711 Research Methods I (Quant) 4.5 credit hours RES 721 Doctoral Prospectus 3 credit hours Year 2 - Complete the following Courses 19.5 Credit Hours Concentration Course 4 3 credit hours BUS 731 Global Economics & Business Initiatives 3 credit hours BUS 732 Corporate Social Responsibility in Organizational Development 3 credit hours Concentration Course 5 3 credit hours RES 741 Research Methods II (Qual.)
-4.5 credit hours RES 751 Doctoral Literature Review/Candidacy Review 3 credit hours Year 3 - Complete the following Courses 21 Credit Hours Concentration Course 6 3 credit hours Concentration Course 7 3 credit hours BUS 900 Dissertation Final Project Block I 3 credit hours BUS 901 Dissertation Final Project Block II/ Preliminary Defense 4.5 credit hours BUS 902 Dissertation Final Project Block III 3 credit hours BUS 903 Dissertation Final Project Block IV/Final Defense 4.5 credit hours
+BUS 700 Leadership and Creative Solutions Implementation 3 credit hours BUS 705 Management Strategy, Planning, and Implementation 3 credit hours BUS 710 Financial Decision Making and Risk Management 3 credit hours BUS 720 Marketing Strategy & Consumer Behavior 3 credit hours RES 711 Research Methods I 4.5 credit hours RES 721 Doctoral Prospectus 3 credit hours

-4 Course dependent on the chosen concentration

-$^{^{\}scriptscriptstyle 5}$ Course dependent on the chosen concentration

-6 Course dependent on the chosen concentration

-7 Course dependent on the chosen concentration
+4 For a list of graduation requirements pertaining to the legacy program (Version B), please refer to the 2018-2019 Student Handbook and Catalog.

+Note: Students who do not successfully complete RES 721 Developing the Dissertation Prospectus will retake the course in the subsequent session concurrently with EDU 780 Writing for Research and Scholarly Publications I to support their work in the RES 721 Developing the Dissertation Prospectus course.

+Students are required to complete the following courses by the end of year two (2) - 19.5 Credit Hours Total

+Are of Concentration: Select One 5 3 credit hours BUS 731 Global Economics & Business Initiatives 3 credit hours BUS 732 Corporate Social Responsibility in Organizational Development 3 credit hours Are of Concentration: Select One 3 credit hours RES 741 Research Methods II 4.5 credit hours RES 751 Doctoral Literature Review 3 credit hours

+Note: Students who do not pass RES 751 Literature Review /Candidacy Review will retake the course in the subsequent session concurrently with EDU 781 Writing for Research and Scholarly Publications II to support their work in the RES 7511 Literature Review /Candidacy Review course.

+Students are required to complete the following courses by the end of year three (3) - 21 Credit Hours Total

+Are of Concentration: Select One 3 credit hours Are of Concentration: Select One 3 credit hours BUS 900 Doctoral Dissertation Course I 3 credit hours BUS 901 Doctoral Dissertation Course II 4.5 credit hours BUS 902 Doctoral Dissertation Course III 3 credit hours BUS 903 Doctoral Dissertation Course IV 4.5 credit hours

-Areas of Concentration
+Doctor of Business Administration Areas of Concentration